oltsa/ingestion-service/README.md

 ## Design Philosophy & Justification

-The architecture of this service is a direct and deliberate response to the requirements of the coding exercise.
-Key trade-offs were made to deliver a system that is simple, self-contained, and runnable locally, while still being designed for a cloud environment.
-Explanation of truly "cloud-native" at the end of README
+The architecture of this service matches requirements of the coding exercise.
+Trade-offs were made to deliver a system that is simple, self-contained, and runnable locally, while still being designed for a cloud environment.
+Explanation of "cloud-native" approach at the end of README

 1.  **Request-Driven Ingestion (`POST /start`)**: The prompt explicitly asks for a `POST /start` endpoint, implying a request-driven model where a client actively initiates the process.
-My design implements this contract precisely, streaming the uploaded file to ensure a low memory footprint.
+The design implements this contract precisely.
+The archive is sent to the end point and streamed for a low memory footprint.

 2.  **In-Memory State**: To keep the application simple and self-contained, the ingestion status and sender counts are managed in-memory.
-This is an acceptable trade-off for the on-demand analysis use case described, but its limitations are recognized.
-    *   **Extensibility:** The state management is abstracted behind a `MetricsRepository` interface, which is the key enabler for the more advanced architecture discussed below.
+This causes limitations for how large datasets can be consumed before memory becomes and issue.

 ## Excersize Technology Stack